On the irreducibility of locally analytic principal series representations: Introduction

 One of the principal methods for constructing representations of reductive groups is to induce representations of parabolic subgroups which come by inflation from representations of Levi factors.
 This applies for example to the theory of algebraic representations as well as to the theory of smooth representations of $p$-adic reductive groups.
 In this paper we consider parabolically induced representations in the theory of locally analytic representations of $p$-adic reductive groups.
 A systematic framework to study locally analytic representations of $p$-adic groups was developed in the recent years mainly by P. Schneider and J. Teitelbaum, cf. \cite{ST1}, \cite{ST2}.
 Algebraic representations and smooth representations, as well as tensor products of these, provide first examples of such locally analytic representations, but there are much more.
 For instance, the representations which are locally analytically induced from representations of parabolic subgroups.
 Locally analytic principal series representations for $\SL_2(L)$, $L$ a finite extension of $\Qp$, were already defined and studied by Y. Morita in \cite{Mo}.
 They were later reconsidered for the group $\GL_2$ in \cite{ST1} (for $L = \Qp$) and in \cite{KS} (for arbitrary $L$).

 In this paper we prove a general criterion for the irreducibility of parabolically induced locally analytic representations.
-In his thesis H. Frommer \cite{Fr} studied locally analytic representations of $\bG = \frG(\Qp)$, where $\frG$ is a split reductive group over $\Qp$, which are induced from finite-dimensional representations $V$ of a parabolic subgroup $\bP \sub \bG$.
-Here $V$ is defined over some field extension $K$ of $\Qp$.
+In his thesis H. Frommer \cite{Fr} studied locally analytic representations of $\bG = \frG(\Qp)$, where $\frG$ is a split reductive group over $\Qp$, which are induced from finite-dimensional representations $V$ of a parabolic subgroup $\bP \sub \bG$. $V$ is a $K$-vector space, where $K$ is a complete discretely valued field extension of $\Qp$.
 His main theorem is a criterion for the (topological) irreducibility of the induced representation $\Ind^\bG_\bP(V)$ in terms of a canonically associated Verma module.
-The crucial idea is to compare the structure of the dual space $\Ind^\bG_\bP(V)'$ as a module over the distribution algebra $D(G,K)$, where $G \sub \bG$ is a maximal compact subgroup, with the structure of an associated Verma module over the universal enveloping algebra $U(\frg)$.
+The crucial idea is to compare the structure of the dual space $\Ind^\bG_\bP(V)'$ as a module over the distribution algebra $D(G,K)$, where $G \sub \bG$ is a maximal compact subgroup, with the structure of an associated Verma module over the universal enveloping algebra $U(\frg)$ of the Lie algebra $\frg$ of $\bG$.
 In order to pass from $D(G,K)$ to $U(\frg)$ one needs a technical result about their relation and Frommer only showed this for $L = \Qp$.
-This is the reason for the restriction to the base field $\Qp$.
-Later J. Kohlhaase \cite{K} proved this technical result for arbitrary finite extensions $L$ over $\Qp$, which we use here to generalize Frommer's theorem to the case of a not necessarily split reductive group over an arbitrary extension of $\Qp$.
+This is the reason for the restriction to the base field $\Qp$ in \cite{Fr}.
+Later J. Kohlhaase \cite{K1} proved this technical result for arbitrary finite extensions $L$ over $\Qp$, which we use here to generalize Frommer's theorem to the case of a not necessarily split reductive group over an arbitrary extension of $\Qp$.

 In order to state our main result let $\frG$ be a connected reductive group over $L$, and let $\frP \sub \frG$ be a parabolic subgroup.
 We consider a locally analytic representation $V$ of the group $\bP = \frP(L)$ which comes by inflation from a Levi subgroup and put $\bG = \frG(L)$.
-Here $V$ is a vector space over a discretely valued extension $K$ which contains $L$ and whose absolute value induces the given absolute value on $L$.
+Here $V$ is a vector space over a complete discretely valued extension $K$ which contains $L$ and whose absolute value induces the given absolute value on $L$.
 Then we have:

 {\bf Main result:} {\it Suppose $\dim_K(V) < \infty$.
 Then the induced locally analytic representation $\Ind^\bG_\bP(V)$ is topologically irreducible if $U(\frg) \otimes_{U(\frp)} V'$ is irreducible as a module over the universal enveloping algebra $U(\frg)$.}